Johndevils/arsynox-mail/README.md

 Ensure you have the following files in your project directory:

-- `worker.js`: The main application logic.
+- `worker.js`: The main application logic, configured for `api.mail.tm`.
+- `index.html`: The frontend file.
 - `wrangler.toml`: The configuration file for Wrangler.
 - `README.md`: This file.